 Barry Golding and other researchers working in this field, including Dr Annette Foley (and Dr Mike Brown to 2010), acknowledge the generous cooperation of volunteers as informants in our research, as well as the pioneering research work in this field by many other individuals and organizations.

-Much of our research in the past decade has focused on men’s learning and wellbeing, including informal learning through men’s sheds in community settings.
+Much of Barry’s research in the past two decades has focused on men’s learning and wellbeing, including informal learning through men’s sheds in community settings.

 In 2008/9 the Victorian State government in Australia announced government grants through the Department of Planning and Community Development for many new men’s sheds in Victoria: the first government in the world to provide specific support (A$4 million over four years) directly to community-based men’s sheds.
 The Victorian Governor, Professor David de Kretzer is the Victorian Men’s Sheds Association Patron.
 The Australian Men’s Health Policy Strategy has identified men’s sheds as an important community health innovation, and Adult Learning Australia regards them as an important national innovation in informal learning for men.
 During 2010 the Australian Government provided four years of funding (A$3.3 million) through the Department of Health and Ageing for the national coordination of sheds through the Australian Men’s Sheds Association.
 The first 20 men’s sheds received federal funding in Feb 2011.
 This support via AMSA was renewed in September 2015 for a further three years.